0b153c/0b153c.github.io/docs/_posts/2021-05-04-academy-write-up.md

 > ![Screenshot_1.1.2](https://i.ibb.co/fdx6WcR/1-1-2.png)

-Knowing that the target machine is running OpenSSH Server, Apache Web Server, and—potentially—a MySQL Database Server helps with identifying what to focus on next.
+Knowing that the target machine is running OpenSSH Server, Apache Web Server, and--potentially--a MySQL Database Server helps with identifying what to focus on next.
 At this point, the “easiest” place to start would be the Apache Web Server (80/tcp/http).

 ### 1.2 – Setting up a local proxy and browsing to the web server